2018 Cologne attack: Investigation

-In the McDonald's, the bag and suitcase of the perpetrator were examined and declared safe by EOD Operators.
-Further Molotov cocktails, containers with a flammable liquid and several IEDs were found in the bags.
-The IEDs were gas cartridges modified with steel balls for maximum destruction.
-In the pharmacy the investigators found further containers with flammable liquid and further IEDs.
-Furthermore, an airsoft pistol and an identity document were seized.
+In the McDonald's, the rolling suitcase and briefcase of the perpetrator were examined and declared safe by EOD Operators.
+The suitcase contained Molotov cocktails and several gas cartridges, modified with steel balls to act as improvised explosive devices, while the briafcase had containers with flammable liquid.
+In the pharmacy, further containers with flammable liquid, additional IEDs, an airsoft pistol and an identity document were recovered.

-In the beginning terrorism was a possible motive.
+In the beginning, police stated that they could not rule out a terror attack.
 Der Spiegel noted that the perpetrator used the term "Daesh", the common Arabic acronym for ISIS, which the terror group considers derogatory.
 Investigators assumed witnesses had misheard him saying "Dawlah", the accepted name for ISIS by its members.
 ISIS members typically leave behind a pledge of allegiance to ISIS for an attack, but the scrawled message in his flat was only a repetition of the shahada.
 ISIS also did not claim the attack for itself.
 Ultimately no connection between Mohammed Abo R. and terrorism was found and the case ruled non terrorism related.
 Though it was first thought that the gasoline was related to the attack or in preparation for others, it was found that Abo R. had used the fuel as a crude inhalant drug.

 In the evening of the same day, R.'s apartment was stormed and searched by the police.
 This happened especially in view of a possible terrorist attack and other perpetrators.
 The flat was in a state of disrepair and had the electricity turned off due to unpaid bills.
 Large quantities of gasoline and Arabic writings on the walls were found in the apartment.
 The characters were not related to Islamism or ISIS.
 Multiple electronic devices were seized in the apartment including two mobile phones.

-After terrorism was ruled out, it was determined that Mohammed suffered from mental health issues.
+After terrorism was ruled out, it was determined that Abo R. suffered from mental health issues.
 They found that he had been in psychotherapy since 2017 and was taking medication to combat depression.
 He was also suffering from gambling and drug addiction.